Snacking Isn't A Willpower Problem. It's A Decision Problem.

 "A rule is a decision made once.
 Willpower is a decision you have to make a hundred times a day.
 Which one sounds easier?"

-People who eat well consistently aren't fighting harder.
-They've just removed the fight.
-The rule is set.
-The negotiation's over before it starts.
-That's the whole trick.
+People who eat well consistently aren't fighting harder than you.
+They've just taken the fight away.
+The rule's already set, so the negotiation's over before it starts.
+That's the whole trick, and there's nothing clever about it.

 Watch This Before You Choose Your Rule

 One rule down.
-Tomorrow we stack the next layer on top.
-The standard keeps climbing.
+Tomorrow we stack the next layer on top of it.

 Tomorrow We Build Again.